 Security for Enterprise Hadoop

-Accounting provides the ability to track resource use within a system.
-Within Hadoop, insight into usage and data access is critical for compliance or forensics.
-As part of core Apache Hadoop, HDFS and MapReduce provide base audit support.
-Additionally, Apache Hive metastore records audit (who/when) information for Hive interactions.
-Finally, Apache Oozie, the workflow engine, provides audit trail for services.
+For security compliance or forensics, insight into historical data access events is critical.
+HDFS and MapReduce provide base audit support.
+Apache Hive metastore records audit who interacts with Hive and when such interactions occur.
+Finally, Apache Oozie, the workflow engine, provides an audit trail for services.

-Data Protection ensures privacy and confidentiality of information.
 Hadoop and HDP allow you to protect data in motion.
 HDP provides encryption capability for various channels such as Remote Procedure Call (RPC), HTTP, JDBC/ODBC, and Data Transfer Protocol (DTP) to protect data in motion.
-Finally, HDFS and Hadoop supports operating system level encryption.
+HDFS and Hadoop support encryption at the operating system level.

-Security in Hadoop starts with strong authentication.
-Owen O’Malley and the Hortonworks team wrote the original specification and delivered the core Kerberos functions in Hadoop augmenting this work with delegation tokens, capability-like access tokens and the notion of trust for auxiliary services.
+Owen O’Malley, Deveraj Das, and Sanjay Radia co-wrote the original Hadoop security specification in 2011.
+Since then, Hortonworks developers and coders from the open community have delivered core Kerberos functions in Hadoop (and then augmented this work with delegation tokens, capability-like access tokens and the notion of trust for auxiliary services.)

-Continuing this leadership, the team at Hortonworks incubated the Apache Knox project in February 2013 to create a security perimeter for REST/HTTP access to Hadoop.
-In October 2013, 0.3.0 of Apache Knox was released and we anticipate the community to declare Knox generally available in Q1 of 2014.
+Continuing this leadership, the team at Hortonworks incubated the Apache Knox Gateway project in February 2013 to create a security perimeter for REST/HTTP access to Hadoop.
+Apache Knox version 0.4.0 will ship as a fully supported and certified component of HDP 2.1.